Guide To Utilize Certificate Manager on Windows 10 for Viewing Digital Certificates

 Step 3: Viewing Certificates available in each folder

 Windows Certificate Management software allows you to view certificates under each folder.
 You have to double-click on the folder.
-It will show you the files in it.
+It will show you the files.

 As demonstrated below, to view the certificates in the Personal folder, double-click on them.
 There is an additional certificate in it with the name Certificates.
 Now, double-click on the Certificates folder, and you will see all the digital certificates on the right panel in front of it.

-In addition, you can view also view the following Certificate details:
+In addition, you can also view the following Certificate details:

 • Issued To (To whom the certificate belongs)